Trevor Zegras

-Trevor John Zegras (/ˈziːgrəs/ ZEE-grəs; born March 20, 2001) is an American professional ice hockey center for the Philadelphia Flyers of the National Hockey League (NHL).
+Trevor John Zegras (/ˈziːgrəs/ ZEE-grəs; born March 20, 2001) is an American professional ice hockey player who is a center for the Philadelphia Flyers of the National Hockey League (NHL).
 He was selected ninth overall by the Anaheim Ducks in the 2019 NHL entry draft.

 Early life

-Zegras was born on March 20, 2001, in Bedford, New York to parents of Greek descent, Gary and Julie.
+Zegras was born on March 20, 2001, in Bedford, New York, to parents of Greek descent, Gary and Julie.
+He has two younger siblings.
 He began skating at age three and played in the Rising Stars youth program alongside his cousins.
+At the age of 10-years-old he played against fellow NHL player Jack Hughes at the Brick Invitational Hockey Tournament, one of Canada's signature youth hockey tournaments.

 Growing up, he was a fan of the New York Rangers but studied and emulated Patrick Kane of the Chicago Blackhawks.

 Playing career

-Growing up in New York, Zegras played bantam major ice hockey with the Mid Fairfield Rangers before joining the Avon Old Farms school's Winged Beavers of the Founders League (USHS).
-During his tenure with the Winged Beavers from 2016 to 2017, Zegras recorded 18 goals and 24 assists for 42 points.
+Growing up in suburban New York, Zegras played bantam major ice hockey with the Mid Fairfield Rangers, a Tier 1 youth hockey program in Stamford, Connecticut, before joining the Avon Old Farms school's Winged Beavers of the Founders League (USHS).
+During his tenure with the Winged Beavers from 2016 to 2017, he recorded 18 goals and 24 assists for 42 points.
 As a sophomore at Avon Old Farms, Zegras attended the USA Hockey National Team Development Program's (USNTDP) top-40 tryout and qualified for the team.

+Future NHL goalie Spencer Knight, who grew up in southern Connecticut, played hockey with Zegras on both the Mid Fairfield Rangers' 14U and 16U AAA teams, and then on the Winged Beavers at Avon Old Farms, and then at the USA Hockey National Team Development Program (USNTDP).
+While participating in the USNTDP, Zegras also reconnected with Jack Hughes and his family as they were teammates and lived close to each other during the program.

 Zegras joined the USNTDP under-17 team for their 2017–18 season in the United States Hockey League (USHL), where he recorded 20 goals and 39 assists for 59 points.
 Following this, he joined their under-18 team in 2018–19 where he earned 87 points, including 61 assists.
 As a result of his play in the USHL, Zegras was drafted in the first round, ninth overall, by the Anaheim Ducks at the 2019 NHL entry draft.
-In spite of his draft selection, Zegras kept his commitment to play college ice hockey for Boston University.
+Despite his draft selection, Zegras kept his commitment to play college ice hockey for Boston University.